mlcsec/Graphpython/README.md

 ### Get-DeviceConfigurationPolicies

-Identify all created device configuration policies across the Intune environment.
+Identify all created device configuration policies across the Intune environment with colour highlighting for policies with active/no assignments.
 This includes Antivirus (Defender), Disk encryption (Bitlocker), Firewall (policies and rules), EDR, and Attack Surface Reduction (ASR):

 ![](./.github/getdeviceconfigurationpolicies.png)

+In the example above you can see an ASR policy in place which is assigned to all users and devices, however members of group ID `46a6...` are excluded.
+There is a Bitlocker policy but it hasn't been assigned to any devices.

 <br>